ShivamModi09/Edunnovate-Technologies-Data-Science/Week-5/README.md

 ## Assignment
 ***
 Implementing all of this in a code and making a neural network of your own will make your understanding better. <br/>
 Use Vectorization to do so rather than using for loops.
-If you don't know how to do so refer to [this](https://towardsdatascience.com/vectorization-implementation-in-machine-learning-ca652920c55d) article.

 **Important:** Do not use scikit learn or keras or any other libraries.
 Implement the codes from scratch using numpy.<br/>
-Implement seperate functions such as initialization, forward propagation, cost calculation and back propagation and then compile all of it in a class/function and test your neural net.
+Implement seperate functions such as initialization, forward propagation, cost calculation and back propagation and then compile all of it in a class/function and test your neural net.<br/>

+**Additional Resource:** If you don't know how to do so, you can refer to [this](https://towardsdatascience.com/vectorization-implementation-in-machine-learning-ca652920c55d) article.

 ---